-Australia is the largest donor to Kiribati, providing approximately $26.9 million in Official Development Assistance (ODA) in 2012-13, of which $21.7 million will be delivered through the bilateral aid program.
+Australia is the largest donor to Kiribati, providing approximately $29.7 million in Official Development Assistance (ODA) in 2013-14, of which an estimated $21.7 million will be delivered through the bilateral aid program.
 Under the Australia-Kiribati Partnership for Development (signed in January 2009), Australian aid focuses on improving basic education, developing workforce skills in areas of industry demand both domestically and abroad, and strengthening economic governance.
 In September 2012, Kiribati and Australia agreed to add a fourth Priority Outcome to improve infrastructure services through increasing access to telecommunications and sanitation services and improving the main road network.

 Our major aid initiatives include strengthening technical and vocational training institutes in Kiribati to deliver courses of an international-standard and working with primary schools to improve the literacy and numeracy of school-aged children, as well as enrolment rates.
 The aid program also supports Kiribati in improving the performance of its public enterprises and sustainably and effectively managing its public finances.
 Australia also supports other areas, including health, infrastructure and elimination of gender-based violence; and the World Bank's Kiribati Adaptation Project, which aims to reduce Kiribati's vulnerability to climate change.

 Support through regional programs includes strengthening the Kiribati Police Service through the Pacific Police Development Program (PPDP); reducing vulnerability to and impact of HIV and STIs through the Pacific HIV and STI Response Fund; and working with UNICEF to improve immunisation coverage and with UNFPA to improve adolescent reproductive health and access to basic emergency obstetric care.
-Further information is on the AusAID website.
+Further information is on Australian Aid.

 Australia's Defence Cooperation Program provides ongoing training and other support to the Police Maritime Unit of the Kiribati Police Service for its operation of the patrol boat, the RKS Teanoai.
 Two Royal Australian Navy personnel are based permanently in Tarawa.
 The Australia-Kiribati Security Partnership, signed at the 2010 Pacific Islands Forum in Port Vila, Vanuatu, is further strengthening security cooperation between the two countries.

 The Governor-General, HE Ms Quentin Bryce AC CVO, visited Kiribati in March 2012.
 She was accompanied by former Parliamentary Secretary for Pacific Island Affairs Richard Marles.
-Mr Marles has also visited Kiribati on a number of other occasions, including in September 2011 with United Nations Secretary-General, Ban Ki-moon.
-Senator Bob Carr’s visit in February 2013 was the first visit by an Australian Foreign Minister since 1998.
+Mr Marles has also visited Kiribati on a number of other occasions, including August 2012 and in September 2011 with United Nations Secretary-General, Ban Ki-moon.
+Former Foreign Minister Senator Bob Carr’s visit in February 2013 was the first visit by an Australian Foreign Minister since 1998.

 Bilateral economic and trade relationship

-Australian merchandise exports to Kiribati in 2011-12 totalled $23.56million (these principally consist of tobacco, wheat flour and meat — excluding beef).
-Australian imports from Kiribati in the same period totalled $681000 (principally ships and boats).
+Australian merchandise exports to Kiribati in 2012 totalled $20.88 million.
+Australian imports from Kiribati in the same period totalled $90 000.
 Australian currency is legal tender in Kiribati.
 The ANZ Bank is the majority owner of the Bank of Kiribati which provides central and retail banking services and is the only banking operation in the country.